Last updated on January 28, 2026

 Updraft Elemental | Illustration by Raf Sarmento

-Limited is a format where players build their decks from a limited card pool.
-That's where the name comes from.
-This card pool is usually available in two forms: Sealed and Draft.
+Limited is a format where players build their decks from a semi-randomized card pool opened during the event.
+The cards already in your collection cannot be added to your decks, but rather you use what you get during the event, and with a couple exceptions, you add them to your collection afterward.
+The card pool is usually available in two forms: Sealed and Draft.

-But in Sealed you’re given six booster packs and use their contents as your pool to build your deck.
+In Sealed you get six booster packs and use their contents as your pool to build your deck.

 The difference between Limited and Constructed on Arena relies on two things: card pool and deck size.